cognitone/sf2convert/README.md

 ## Usage in Juce Projects

 The SoundFont class can be integrated with Juce projects easily.
 Note however, that since this source and its origins are GPL, the license may or may not work for you, depending on how your audio software is licensed and how you integrate it with your project.
-If you use it for a separate utility, you'll need to publish that entire utility as freeware under GPL (wich is exactly what we did with sf2convert).
+If you use it for a separate utility, you'll need to publish that entire utility as freeware under GPLv2 (wich is exactly what we did with sf2convert).